tomquisel/tomquisel.github.io/_posts/2022-08-23-candidate-experience.md

 ---
 layout: post
-title: "Crafting a delightful experience for job candidates"
+title: "Crafting the job candidate experience"
 img: rainbow_walkers.png
 excerpt: 7 tips to help you create a stellar candidate experience
 subtitle: 7 tips to help you create a stellar candidate experience